-Apple’scosts $39 and the costs $49.
+Apple’s MagSafe Charger costs $39 and the clear iPhone 12 case with MagSafe costs $49.
 Using these two figures and some quick math, I’m in the position to tell you the total amount of money I wasted on MagSafe accessories is $88.
 MagSafe charging seems like a great idea, but it just doesn’t do enough yet to justify this price.

 It’s not that MagSafe itself is a poor concept — it’s not.
 The puck charges my phone admirably, and the MagSafe case will undoubtedly protect my phone to a degree in the event of a drop.
 However, a few weeks into ownership, I’ve not found a compelling reason to use either, especially over any other similar product, which makes me wonder why I bothered at all.

 Nothing is wrong with the MagSafe Charger.
 It’s a small, well-made wireless charging puck that charges my iPhone 12 Pro very efficiently, and will even (slowly) charge non-Apple phones too.
 When my iPhone is inside the MagSafe case, it snaps on to the puck with a solid thunk, and doesn’t come loose.

 The MagSafe Charger does everything it says on the tin.
 But all the other wireless chargers in my home do basically the same thing — and none of them require a specially designed case.
 None of them are sitting at a precarious angle where the phone may slide off at any moment, so MagSafe magnets would be superfluous.
 And while the MagSafe Charger’s magnets are secure, they can actually be a bit annoying when you have to forcibly remove the phone rather than just pick it up, which is the case with all of my other wireless chargers.
 I like the green circle that appears on the phone’s screen when the MagSafe Charger attaches, but I’d be lying if I said I’d miss it.